Digestive enzyme

-Digestive enzymes are a group of enzymes that break down polymeric macromolecules into their smaller building blocks, in order to facilitate their absorption into the cells of the body.
+Digestive enzymes take part in the chemical process of digestion, which follows the mechanical process of digestion.
+Food consists of macromolecules of proteins, carbohydrates, and fats that need to be broken down chemically by digestive enzymes in the mouth, stomach, pancreas, and duodenum, before being able to be absorbed into the bloodstream.
+Initial breakdown is achieved by chewing (mastication) and the use of digestive enzymes of saliva.
+Once in the stomach further mechanical churning takes place mixing the food with secreted gastric juice.
+Digestive gastric enzymes take part in some of the chemical process needed for absorption.
+Most of the enzymatic activity, and hence absorption takes place in the duodenum.

 Digestive enzymes are found in the digestive tracts of animals (including humans) and in the tracts of carnivorous plants, where they aid in the digestion of food, as well as inside cells, especially in their lysosomes, where they function to maintain cellular survival.
-Digestive enzymes of diverse specificities are found in the saliva secreted by the salivary glands, in the secretions of cells lining the stomach, in the pancreatic juice secreted by pancreatic exocrine cells, and in the secretions of cells lining the small and large intestines.

-Digestive enzymes are classified based on their target substrates:

-Lipases split fatty acids into fats and oils.
+Digestive enzymes are classified based on their target substrates: lipases split fatty acids into fats and oils;

-Proteases and peptidases split proteins into small peptides and amino acids.
+proteases and peptidases split proteins into small peptides and amino acids;